Use the AccessAlly Pro plugin to show course progress in WordPress for your course or membership users.

 As each user works their way through your online course, AccessAlly Pro can track and display their progress.

-AccessAlly Pro’s progress tracking feature uses checklists (created by you!) to determine what the progress information should display on any given page or post.
+AccessAlly Pro uses checklists to track the progress of users.
 When each item on the checklist is marked complete, the progress information changes accordingly.

 How To Track Course Progress in WordPress (Piecharts, Progress Bars, and More!)

-In the page settings found at the bottom of each WordPress page/post, create your objective list.
+In the ProgressAlly settings found at the bottom of each WordPress page/post, create your objective list.

 You can add as many objectives as you want from the following options: